 Aside from packing resources the night before and arriving 5 minutes before the lesson starts, we also encourage that students:

-i) Have a print out of their timetable to show teachers at the beginning of a subject lesson.
+i) Have a print out of their timetable to show subject teachers at the beginning of a subject lesson.

 ii) Write their lesson times in their planners and have their planners open on the respective instrumental lesson date within the subject lesson.
 This provides a visual reminder of their instrumental lesson.